 F5.6 for getting a relatively good depth of field (If you have powerful enough lights, and you get close, you can even shoot f8!)

 ISO 160 or 200 don’t go higher than 320, or you will get a lot of noise

 ND filter OFF – you shouldn’t use the ND filter when shooting with LED lights

 Exposure compensation should be at -2/3 – that will be a good exposure underwater.

-All the other settings should be the same like above
+All the other settings should be the same as above

 The camera will now change the shutter speed to get the desired amount of light.
 If the shutter speed is slower then 1/60sec you have to go up with the power of the LED or change the ISO (higher number) or choose a larger aperture (lower F-number).